 To be fair, Iceland hasn´t really got any really high mountains.
 Highest Mountain in Iceland is Mt.
 Hvannadalshnjúkur which is “only” 2.110 meters high.
 This rather lonely and forbidding looking slab of ice is located on the southern tip of Europe´s largest glacier, the Vatnajokull glacier.

 Never go on an Icelandic glacier without being escorted by a professional guide.
-There are many companies that provide tours to Icelandic mountains and glacers.
-These include the following companies which are all highly rated on Trip Advisor: Asgard Beyond, Iceland Mountain Guides and Mountaineers of Iceland provide you with experienced guides or tours.
+There are many companies that provide tours to Icelandic mountains and glaciers.
+I suggest you join a highly rated tour and prioritise quality rather than saving a few bucks.
+Good guides that keep you safe make all the difference.

 Hiking highest Mountain in Iceland is a tough

 I went up there with a large group of people back in June 2007 and it was a pretty tough journey.
 This was my first real hiking trip on a glacier but since I had been running quite a lot I was confident that I was in good enough shape for it.
 The main peak protrudes some 200 meters up from the flat glacial plateau which is on a top of a active volcano.
 Don´t worry though, there are so many active volcanoes in Iceland that one more doesn´t really make any difference.
 But should it blow, boy, it is going to be a big one.

 This volcano has had two major eruptions during historical times.
 The first one took place in 1362 which devastated the countryside to the degree that an area that was called “Litla Hérað” and “Litte Shire” was renamed as “Öræfi which basically means “desert” or the “wasteland”.
 This was fitting as it emptied the countryside of people, who either fled or perished and there were decades before people return to live in the much diminished area.